 Bad breath should not be taken lightly.
 Sometimes bad breath can be a sign of a more serious illness.

+Sinus or respiratory tract infections may also have bad breath as a symptom.
 Chronic kidney failure can produce an ammonia-like odor because toxins are excreted through the lungs.

 Bad Breath Be Gone: Here’s What You Can Do